- Date : 21/06/2020

 Confused about how the Unified Payment Interface can change the way you bank?
 Here is your guide to understanding how it works.

-By using UPI, customers would no longer need to wait for hourly batches of National Electronic Funds Transfer (NEFT) to send or receive funds or seek MMID code for Immediate Payment Service (IMPS) transactions.
-Thus, instant money transfers every minute will actually be a reality now.
+By using UPI, customers no longer need to wait for hourly batches of National Electronic Funds Transfer (NEFT) to send or receive funds or seek MMID code for Immediate Payment Service (IMPS) transactions.
+Thus, instant money transfers every minute have made financial transactions a breeze.

 Here is everything you need to know about UPI and how it can make banking easier like never before.